Long Wharf Theatre

-- Represent the Long Wharf Theatre as media spokesperson, as deemed appropriate by the Managing Director and Artistic Director.
+- Represent LWT as a media spokesperson, as deemed appropriate by the Managing Director and Artistic Director.

 - Negotiate media placement, marketing sponsorships, and promotional partnerships.

-- Embrace other earned revenue and community visibility responsibilities as needed.
+- Embrace other community visibility and earned revenue responsibilities as needed.

 Data Analytics and Financial Accountability